feiglab/ProteinStructureEmbedding/README.md

 |
 ├── src/                # Source code of our application.
 |   |
 |   ├── dataset.py            # Classes for processing PDBs and generating datasets
+|   ├── generate_datasets.py  # Script to automatically generate datasets from CSVs
 |   ├── net.py                # Neural network architectures used in our project
 |   ├── predict.py            # Script for making predictions.
 |   ├── embed_GSnet.py        # Script that generates GSnet embeddings.
 |   ├── embed_aLCnet.py       # Script that generates aLCnet embeddings.
 |   ├── train_GSnet.py        # Script for training GSnet.
 |   ├── train_aLCnet.py       # Script for training aLCnet.
 |   └── time.sh               # Script for timing the running of a script.
 |
 ├── models/             # State dictionaries containing weights and biases of the models
 |   |